Aiming to be a company that keeps expanding along with the realization of a sustainable society

 2020:

-Achieved about 7% reduction in CO2 emissions, due to the introduction of an energy supply system at our Tochigi Plant
+Achieved about 7% reduction in CO2 emissions, due to the introduction of a cogeneration system at our Tochigi Plant

 2021: